microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 1. If everything is set up correctly, you should see the four pipelines you added earlier queued to run.
-1. Verify that the pipeline corresponding to `step2/pipelines/pipeline-insufficient-history.yaml` fails with the error message "Could not access sufficient Git history.
+1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-history.yaml` fails with the error message "Could not access sufficient Git history.
 Disable 'fetchDepth' (YAML) or 'Shallow fetch' under the build process phase settings (classic).
 Or set the threshold sufficiently high."
-1. Verify that the pipeline corresponding to `step2/pipelines/pipeline-no-auth.yaml` fails with the error message "Could not access the OAuth token.
+1. Verify that the pipeline corresponding to `pipelines/pipeline-no-auth.yaml` fails with the error message "Could not access the OAuth token.
 Add 'SYSTEM_ACCESSTOKEN' as an environment variable (YAML) or enable 'Allow scripts to access OAuth token' under the build process phase settings (classic)."
-1. Verify that the pipeline corresponding to `step2/pipelines/pipeline-no-sources.yaml` fails with the error message "No Git enlistment present.
+1. Verify that the pipeline corresponding to `pipelines/pipeline-no-sources.yaml` fails with the error message "No Git enlistment present.
 Remove 'checkout: none' (YAML) or disable 'Don't sync sources' under the build process phase settings (classic)."
-1. Verify that the pipeline corresponding to `step2/pipelines/pipeline.yaml` succeeds.
+1. Verify that the pipeline corresponding to `pipelines/pipeline.yaml` succeeds.
 1. Verify that the title of the PR is prefixed with "XS:heavy_check_mark:
    :black_small_square:".
 1. Verify that the description has been changed to ":x: Please add a